RahulValder95/RahulValder95/README.md

 - 👋 Hi, I’m @RahulValder95 or You Can Call me Rahul
 - 👀 I’m interested in Data Analytics, Data Science, Web Developement
-- 🌱 I’m currently learning SQL, Python and a little bit
+- 🌱 I’m currently learning SQL, Python and a little bit of everything like HTML/CSS/JavaScript/Node.JS/Angular/etc
 - 💞️ I’m looking to collaborate on Data Analytical Projects that will help improve my skills even further
 - 📫 How to reach me via LinkedIN, Just look up Rahul Valder
 - ⚡ Fun fact: I am curious guy who might know something yet not know about it at all!